gbgabiola/notes/quotes.md

 > "Opportunity is missed by people because it is dressed in overalls and looks like work." - Thomas Alva Edison

-> "Waste no more time arguing about what a good person should be.
-Be one." - Marcus Aurelius

-> "Quality is not an act, it is a habit." - Aristotle

 > "It does not matter how slowly you go as long as you do not stop." - Confucius